peiche/chat-for-aesop-story-engine/README.md

 2. In your admin panel, go to **Appearance > Plugins** and click the **Add New** button.
 3. Click **Upload Plugin** and **Choose File**, then select the plugins's zip file.
 Click **Install Now**.
 4. Click **Activate**.

-##Building

-So you want to build the project yourself.
-Great!
-Please follow [these directions](building.md).

 ##FAQ